Jason-Ruan/ScoutMaster/README.md

 # Features:

 1.)
 Ability to download/save hike details and available maps for offline use.

 2.)
+View up-to-date terrain and weather conditions of the trail.

+3.)
 Live drawing of user's walked path as a toggle-able overlay on the map for easy backtracking.

-3.)
+4.)
 Record user's last position where cell service was available.

-4.)
-Mark down points of interest.
+5.)
+Mark down points of interest on the map with annotations.

 # Technologies: